Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Introduction

-Building on these efforts, architecture patterns and strategies in quantum software systems offer reusable solutions to common design challenges in quantum computing \cite{baczyk2024towards}, providing a structured framework for developing scalable and maintainable quantum software systems \cite{khan2023software, buhler2023patterns}.
-In this context, architecture strategies (e.g., architectural styles and patterns) are high-level design approaches that support the achievement of Quality Attributes (QAs) such as interoperability \cite{valle2021architectural}.
+Architecture patterns provide reusable solutions within a specific context, defining components, their responsibilities, relationships, and interactions based on proven best practices, enabling developers to effectively tackle complex design problems \cite{buschmann2007pattern}.
+In contrast, architecture strategies are high-level design approaches that guide the architectural synthesis process, promoting the reuse of proven design solutions to meet specific quality requirements of a software system \cite{valle2021architectural}.
+In the context of quantum software systems, both architecture patterns and strategies offer reusable solutions to common design challenges \cite{baczyk2024towards}.
+They provide a structured framework for developing scalable and maintainable systems in quantum computing \cite{khan2023software, buhler2023patterns}.
 As quantum systems increasingly integrate with traditional system infrastructure, high-level architecture design patterns are required to orchestrate services \cite{murillo2024quantum} and manage workflows across quantum and classical boundaries \cite{zhao2024towards}.
-In classical software systems, architecture patterns such as layered \cite{richards2015software}, service-oriented \cite{endrei2004patterns}, and microservices \cite{richardson2018microservices} architectures have been widely adopted to improve various quality attributes (e.g., maintainability, scalability, and performance) depending on the specific pattern and system context \cite{bi2018architecture}.
+In classical software systems, architecture patterns such as layered \cite{richards2015software}, service-oriented \cite{endrei2004patterns}, and microservices \cite{richardson2018microservices} architectures have been widely adopted to improve various QAs (e.g., maintainability, scalability, and performance).
+The choice of patterns and their effectiveness is highly dependent on the specific system context, including factors such as the business, operational, and technological constraints \cite{bi2018architecture, harper2015exploring}.
 However, these classical patterns can be extended to address the unique constraints of quantum software systems, including quantum resource management and error correction \cite{baczyk2024patterns}, the integration of classical and quantum components through hybrid execution models \cite{weder2021hybrid}, and the challenges of orchestration and execution in hybrid quantum-classical systems \cite{perez2023generation}.
-Various architectural patterns have been introduced for designing quantum applications.
-For example, Khan et al. \cite{khan2023software} identified Layer, Composite, and Prototype patterns tailored for quantum systems.
-Aktar et al. \cite{aktar2025architecture} highlighted that selecting appropriate architectural patterns is a key decision in quantum software development.
+Various architecture patterns have been introduced for designing quantum applications.
+For example, Khan et al. \cite{khan2023software} identified Layer, Pipe and Filter, Composite, and Prototype patterns tailored for quantum systems.
+Our previous work \cite{aktar2025architecture} highlighted that selecting appropriate architecture patterns is a key decision in quantum software development.
 Discussions on open-source platforms such as GitHub and Stack Exchange \cite{khan2025mining}, along with a systematic mapping of research literature on quantum computing services \cite{ahmad2023engineering}, demonstrate ongoing efforts to identify, refine, and apply architecture patterns within the emerging domain of quantum software systems.
-Despite these developments, quantum software architecture still faces persistent challenges.
-Recent studies indicate that major difficulties arise in quantum communications \cite{dutta2024quantum}, design issues, high error rates \cite{aktar2025architecture}, classical-quantum integration \cite{baczyk2024towards}, data encoding \cite{9425837}, fault tolerance and error mitigation \cite{ding2017classification}, and algorithm implementation \cite{weigold2021patterns}.
-To address these recurring issues, there is a need for architectural solutions that systematically support decision-making across key design areas in quantum software development (e.g., communication, decomposition, data processing, and fault tolerance).